 Then I was getting Charlie dry food from the plastic container and tipped the whole thing over.
-At that point I was about ready to sit in the floor and weep.
+At that point I was about ready to sit on the floor and weep.

-I don’t dare cry because I know it will contort my features and I can’t bear it when my right cheek gets shifted, radiating pain from the excision and stitches.
+I don’t dare cry because I know it will contort my features and I can’t bear it when my right cheek gets shifted.
+It then radiates pain from the excision and stitches.

-The doctor told me that this, whatever it was, might grow back.
+The doctor told me that this cyst, or whatever it was, might grow back.